General information about the processing of personal data

 We have designated a data protection officer to monitor compliance with applicable laws regarding processing of personal data.
 The data protection officer will fulfil his mission independently in relationship to our company.

 You can always contact us in the channels stated below if you have any questions regarding our processing of your personal data.

-If you consider that we have processed your personal data in an erroneous or unpermitted way, you can refer to the Swedish Data Protection Authority, which is an independent supervisory authority that supervises compliance with applicable data protection legislation in Sweden.
-You will find further information at www.datainspektionen.se.
+If you consider that we have processed your personal data in an erroneous or unpermitted way, you can refer to the Swedish Authority for Privacy Protection, which is an independent supervisory authority that supervises compliance with applicable data protection legislation in Sweden.
+You will find further information at www.imy.se.

 A cookie is a small text file that the website asks to have stored on the visitor's computer and that includes a certain quantity of information and a certain time stamp.
 The web browser saves the information in a special place on your computer and returns the information in the cookie to the website you visit at the time of each request for pages/pictures from the website.

 Cookies are used in our services to improve the user experience and to optimise the website and mobile application.
 There are two kinds of cookie:

 - One kind, which is referred to as a permanent cookie, saves a file that remains on the visitor's computer.
 This is used, for example, to be able to adapt a website according to the visitor's wishes, choices and interests and also for statistical follow-up.